merkezedu/api-specification/README.md

 **The actual API specification is `openapi.yaml`**, the other files are needed for API designing purpose.
 You can choose API version by selecting the specific branch.

+For API consumer, you can click link [above](https://merkezedu.github.io/api-specification/) to visualize the API definition or you can keep read the guides below to contribute to API.

+# Guide For API Designer

 ## Visualize and/or Edit API Specification

 If you use VSCode as IDE, you can use [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) VSCode Extension to visualize and edit the specification